Fare Share Food Cooperative, Inc. By-Laws

 b.
 Creating and implementing a strategic plan to guide the Co-op in achieving its goals;

 c.
-Formulating a financial growth plan and conducting fund-raising activities to increase the financial capacity of the Co-op to achieve its objectives;
+Formulating a financial growth plan and conducting fund-raising activities to increase the financial capacity of FSFC to achieve its objectives;

 d.
-Hiring, firing, oversight, and evaluation of management-level staff;
+Hiring, firing, oversight, compensation, and evaluation of the General Manager;

 e.
-Establishing all salaries, wages, fees, charges, discounts, incentives, and work requirements;
+Establishing fees, charges, discounts, incentives, work requirements, and patronage distribution levels;

 f.
 Bonding of officers, staff, and others as needed;

 g.
-Posting new policies for one month after enactment and maintaining a current record of all Co-op policies in a place accessible to Members during normal Co-op business hours;
+Posting new policies for one month after enactment and maintaining a current record of all FSFC policies in a place accessible to Member-Owners during normal business hours;

 h.
-Conducting elections and, by appointments, ensuring that, between Annual Meetings, the Board remains at full strength;
+Conducting elections and, by appointments, ensuring that, between Member-Owner Meetings, the Board remains at full strength;

 j.
-Submitting an annual report to the Members on finances and operations;
+Submitting an Annual Report to the Member-Owners on finances and operations;

 k.
-Taking all such other steps as may be necessary, in its judgment, to carry out the purposes of the Co-op.
+Taking all such other steps as may be necessary, in its judgment, to carry out the purposes of FSFC.

 a.
 Committees shall establish their own schedules and procedures.
-Committee meetings shall be open to Fare Share members, except that committees with responsibility for personnel-related issues may go into executive session when discussing confidential matters.
+Committee meetings shall be open to FSFC Member-Owners, except that committees with responsibility for personnel-related issues may go into executive session when discussing confidential matters.

-- President—The President is the chief executive officer of the Co-op and has the following responsibilities (which may be delegated as appropriate):
+Section 6.1 President.
+The President is the chief executive officer of FSFC and has the following responsibilities (which may be delegated as appropriate):

 a.
-Calls meetings of the Membership and of the Board, prepares their agendas, and leads their deliberations;
+Calls meetings of the Members-Owners and of the Board, prepares their agendas, and leads their deliberations;

 b.
-Ensures that legal actions of the Membership and of the Board are carried out;
+Ensures that legal actions of the Member-Owners and of the Board are carried out;

 c.
 Acts as the Board's agent in supervising management level staff;